Sheridan-Stable/heaps-law-llm/README.md

 If you find anything useful please cite our work using:
 ```
 @misc{Lai2025,
-  author = {Uyen Lai and dylan C. P. Lewis and Paul Sheridan and Gurjit S. Randhawa and Aitazaz A. Farooque},
+  author = {Uyen Lai and Dylan C. P. Lewis and Paul Sheridan and Gurjit S. Randhawa and Aitazaz A. Farooque},
   title = {A Comparative Analysis of Lexical Diversity in Human-Written and Large Language Model-Emulated Text Using Heaps’ Law},
   year = {2025},
   eprint = {arXiv:XXXX.XXXXX}